defenseunicorns/uds-package-mattermost/docs/configuration.md

 - `postgres`: sets network policies for accessing a Postgres database from the Mattermost pod
 - `storage`: sets network policies for accessing S3-compatible object storage from the Mattermost pod
-- `custom`: sets custom network policies for the Mattermost namespace - this allows for custom integrations with other services
+- `additionalNetworkAllow`: sets custom network policies for the Mattermost namespace - this allows for custom integrations with other services

 ## Database